rahulsharma25/rahulsharma25/README.md

-- 👋 Hi, I’m @rahulsharma25
+- 👋 Hi, I’m Rahul Matolia
-- 👀 I’m interested in Web Development and Machine Learning
+- 👀 I’m interested in Machine Learning, Data Science and Web Development
-- 🌱 I’m currently learning React.JS
+- 🌱 I’m currently a student at IIT Ropar
-- 📫 rahulsharmagbr@gmail.com
+- 📫 Contact me at rahulsharmagbr@gmail.com

 <!---
 rahulsharma25/rahulsharma25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.